 After coming back home, my Internet reading revealed that the word Yuan comes from the Sanskrit word ‘Yavan’ meaning stranger.
 Tai is a Thai prefix that refers to people.
 So probably these were migrants and hence got the name, Tai Yuan.
 They are also called Northern people.
 The language they speak is called Lanna and so are their dances.
 Wikipedia describes Lanna or Lan Na as the kingdom of a million rice fields.
 It also mentions that Anachak Lan ha was an Indianized state from 13-18th CE.
 They are also referred to as Northern Thai people.

 Legend of Sao Hai, Saraburi

-Visiting the Tai Yuan cultural centre and experiencing their lifestyle for few hours felt like a celebration of minorities and their culture.
+Visiting the cultural center and experiencing their lifestyle for a few hours felt like a celebration of minorities and their culture.

-Recommend you to read following Places to visit in Thailand.
+I recommend you to read the following Places to visit in Thailand.